emma-hiilani/climatecrisispsychology.github.io/book/chapters/psychology-climate-change.md

 > "80–90% of Americans underestimate the prevalence of support for major climate change mitigation policies and climate concern.
 While 66–80% Americans support these policies, Americans estimate the prevalence to only be between 37–43% on average.
 Thus, supporters of climate policies outnumber opponents two to one, while Americans falsely perceive nearly the opposite to be true."

 It's very clear that this kind of systematic misunderstanding is a serious impediment to any kind of climate action at the national level.
-Unfortunately it's less clear how we fix this problem.
+Unfortunately, it's less clear how we fix this problem.

-Turning toward impact in psychology rather than public lifde, climate change is a case study for "psychology in the wild" that helps bring together many different psychological issues that are often studied in different subfields.
-A few examples would include: behavioral decision making, game theory, intertemporal choice, belief updating, behavior change, and social norms.
+Turning toward impact in psychology rather than public life, climate change is a case study for "psychology in the wild" that helps bring together many different psychological issues that are often studied in different subfields.
+A few examples include: behavioral decision making, game theory, intertemporal choice, belief updating, behavior change, and social norms.
 Thinking about the larger topic of climate change required bringing all of these together in a way that was quite illuminating for both of us.

 Finally, we must mention the methodological issues within the literature that we read.
-Our class discussions of the readings tended heavily towards deep dives into the methodology of each study (perhaps not surprisingly given the instructors), and many of the empirical studies we examined had fairly significant methodological shortcomings.
+Our class discussions of the readings tended heavily towards deep dives into the methodology of each study (perhaps not surprisingly, given the instructors), and many of the empirical studies we examined had fairly significant methodological shortcomings.
 In a number of cases there were methodological choices made that were non-standard and not well motivated, which for me evokes a sense of p-hacking.
 In fact, there is evidence for at least some degree of p-hacking in this literature from the p-curve analysis presented by Bergquist et al in the meta-analysis.
 Figure D from Appendix B shows the bump in p-values just below .05 that would be expected if researchers were exploiting analytic variability in order to find a signficant effect:

 ![](bergquist_pcurve.png)